gutifer666/quiz-harvest-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.

+This is the client side of the QuizHarvest application.
+It is a quiz application that allows users to create quizzes and take quizzes created by other users.
+The application is built using Angular and communicates with the QuizHarvestAPI to get and post data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.